 - Analyze key theoretical concepts in health economics, including the underlying determinants of health, patient demand for healthcare services, and the organization and financing of healthcare services, with an emphasis on critiquing the effects of alternative forms of financing and organizing healthcare services on cost, quality, access and overall public health.

 - Apply key concepts in applied econometrics, including both sophisticated empirical models for healthcare utilization, expenditures, and health outcomes and various rigorous empirical approaches that emphasize causal inferences for policy analysis.

-- Apply key concepts in economic evaluation, including both (a) traditional frameworks for cost-effectiveness analyses which emphasize cost/QALY measurement and incorporate uncertainty and (b) more recent stated-preference estimation methods often incorporate discrete choice experiments.
+- Apply key concepts in economic evaluation, including both (a) traditional frameworks for cost-effectiveness analyses which emphasize cost/QALY measurement and incorporate uncertainty and (b) more recent stated-preference estimation methods framework that often incorporate discrete choice experiments.